 A cyborg uses her prodigious fighting skills to take on corrupt authorities in a future dystopia.
 (Hulu)

 It’s not every day that a film introduces its titular character in what may very well be their lowest of lows.
 When we are introduced to the cyborg Alita she is, for all intents and purposes, long discarded trash.
 Regardless of this her brain, as well as her core power source, are still in prime condition.
 It takes the work of one Dr. Ido to restore her into working order.
-With a new body and new life, Alita, who remembers nothing, is forced to adjust to her new surroundings while trying to remember her obscure past.
+With a new body and life, Alita remembers nothing and is forced to adjust to her new surroundings while trying to remember her obscure past.
 Dr. Ido, who becomes a father figure to Alita, and a young man named Hugo, her love interest, help her along the way.

 I didn’t know what to expect from a movie based on a manga, let alone a film based on such an extensive and well-written manga.
 I was concerned when the trailer first came out, mainly since it follows the disappointing 2017 Ghost in Shell adaption.
 Like most viewers, I was shocked by Miss Salazar’s exaggerated eyes.
 When first exposed to the imagery, I admit that the effects of the uncanny valley were strong.
 This detail can be somewhat ignored after you consider that the manga makes a point to give Alita exaggerated features, though, if I recall, it was initially her “large” lips.
 This detail would prove to be the only character design decision I continuously questioned.